fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 # Motivation
 [motivation]: #motivation

+1. There are many use cases where you want to package data without needing to write an explicit type

-1. Writing named record types is painful in F#, especially when
+2. Writing named record types is painful in F#, especially when
    * the records are used ephemerally in functions, and/or
    * the records are in return values from functions, and/or
    * the return types are easily entirely inferred, and/or
    * the types are needed when interoperating with C# code

-2. There is evidence a lot of pain around converting C# code that uses anonymous records into F# code ([List courtesy of @jpierson](https://github.com/fsharp/fslang-suggestions/issues/207#issuecomment-282570213))
+3. There is evidence a lot of pain around converting C# code that uses anonymous records into F# code ([List courtesy of @jpierson](https://github.com/fsharp/fslang-suggestions/issues/207#issuecomment-282570213))
    * http://stackoverflow.com/q/8144184/83658
    * http://stackoverflow.com/q/31909234/83658
    * http://stackoverflow.com/q/8546823/83658